These Tables Of Values Represent Continuous

 Consider the function f(x) = sin(x).
 A table of values might look like this:

 While the table only includes specific points, the sine function is continuous, meaning it smoothly transitions between these values.
-The table helps us visualize the pattern of the function, even if it doesn’t capture every possible value That's the part that actually makes a difference..
+The table helps us visualize the pattern of the function, even if it doesn’t capture every possible value It's one of those things that adds up..

 The Role of Sampling in Continuous Data

 When working with continuous data, tables of values often rely on sampling.
 Sampling involves selecting specific points within a range to represent the overall behavior of the data.
-To give you an idea, in physics, scientists might measure the position of a moving object at regular time intervals.
+In real terms, for example, in physics, scientists might measure the position of a moving object at regular time intervals.
 These measurements form a table of values, but the object’s motion is continuous.

 This approach is practical because it’s impossible to record every single value in a continuous dataset.
 Instead, we use tables to approximate the function’s